 - For DFF TRxPs, the measurement distance defined for the DFF UE RF test method described in B.2.2.4 applies.

 - An IFF+DFF measurement setup has the centre of the Quiet Zone (QZ) located at the centre of the rotational axes (of DUT).
 For the RRM measurement baseline setup based on IFF+DFF, IFF reflectors have to be aligned to transmit a plane wave to the resulting centre of the QZ, and the vertices of the DFF probes have to be aligned to the resulting centre of the QZ.
 The centre of the QZ is taken as the reference point for MU definition for each reflector or probe.
-The QZ is a sphere of radius R. The size of the QZ defined in B.2.4.2 applies for IFF TRxPs and B.2.2.2 for DFF TRxPs.
+The QZ is a sphere of radius R. The size of the QZ is defined in B.2.7.2.

 7.1.3.2.4 Quality of the quiet zone